asanetargoss/HardcoreAlchemy/README.md

 In addition, you may also want to take the latest available config zip from the same folder and place its contents in run/config/.
 This will make some aspects of development easier, such as not losing your spawnpoint when testing deaths.

-### Setup
-* Run "./gradlew setupDecompWorkspace" to set up Minecraft Forge and access transformers.
-* Then run "./gradlew eclipse" (or the equivalent for IntelliJ Idea as given in the [Forge Gradle docs](https://forgegradle.readthedocs.io/en/latest/))
-* Add this VM argument to your run configuration to load the coremod: "-Dfml.coreMods.load=targoss.hardcorealchemy.coremod.HardcoreAlchemyCoremod"

 ### Compiling
-* To compile, run "./gradlew assemble".
-Output will be in build/libs/.
-The jar name will be hardcorealchemy-[version].jar where [version] is defined in build.gradle.
+* To compile, run `./gradlew build`.
+Output will be in `build/libs/`.
+The jar name will be `hardcorealchemy-[version].jar` where `[version]` is defined in `build.gradle`.

-### Development Tips
+### Development tips
 * Successfully used gradle commands before but they aren't working anymore because your internet is down?
 No problem!
-Just add the "-offline" flag to your gradle command and it should work normally again.
+Just add the `-offline` flag to your gradle command and it should work normally again.
-* If you add new mods to libs/, or otherwise update dependencies, you will need to re-run "./gradlew eclipse" or equivalent
+* `./gradlew setupDecompWorkspace eclipse` may need to be re-run under the following circumstances:
+    * Adding/changing mods in `libs/`
+    * Updating dependencies in other places like `build.gradle`
-* If you change the access transformers (found at "src/main/resources/META-INF/hardcorealchemy_at.cfg") you will need to re-run "./gradlew setupDecompWorkspace", and re-run "./gradlew eclipse" (or IntelliJ Idea equivalent)
+    * Updating access transformers (found at "src/main/resources/META-INF/hardcorealchemy_at.cfg")
-* If you encounter an unexplained NoClassDefFoundError or NoSuchMethodError after doing development with a different mod, and your dependencies (mods in libs folder) are up-to-date, it may be an issue with CodeChickenCore.
-Simply re-run "./gradlew setupDecompWorkspace", and re-run "./gradlew eclipse" (or IntelliJ Idea equivalent).
+    * On rare occasions, when encountering unexplained crashes involving missing classes or methods.
+This is a bug with CodeChickenCore when used in a development environment.

 ### Other resources
 * Decompiler plugin: http://jd.benow.ca/ (Why: Required to view source code for all the mods in /libs, since most do not have dev builds)
-* MCP Mapping Viewer: https://github.com/bspkrs/MCPMappingViewer/ (Why: To figure out the meaning of func_12345 and their ilk, and translate to them when needed in a release environment)
+* MCP Mapping Viewer: https://github.com/bspkrs/MCPMappingViewer/ (Why: To figure out the meaning of `func_12345` and their ilk, and translate to them when needed in a release environment)
 * Bytecode outline for Eclipse: http://andrei.gmxhome.de/bytecode/index.html (Why: Only if you need to coremod.
 It will help you understand the Java bytecode better.
 Do not trust the stack feature.)